By Sarah DeLappe

 Directions to campus are available on the college website.
 The theaters are located in the Fine Arts Center at the north end of campus, near the intersection of Ravine Parkway and Bugbee Road.

 A parking map is also available on the college website.
 Visitors that have no affiliation with the college may park on campus in any non-residential lot during “open” hours from 6pm to 2am on weekdays and from 6am to 2am on weekends.
-The parking lots across from the Fine Arts Building are all non-residential lots.
+The parking lots across from the Fine Arts Center are all non-residential lots.
 At all other times, visitors must obtain a parking permit per the campus parking policy, with which they may only park in designated visitor or commuter (yellow) lots.

 Campus and community groups often use the theaters for events.
 The Theatre Department does not advertise or sell tickets for non-departmental events.
 Events that are open to the public are listed on the Campus Events Calendar.
 For more information about a non-departmental event it is recommended that you contact the producing organization directly.